realA10001986/Time-Circuits-Display/README.md

 Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use either of those as a source for speed, a time travel is triggered upon hitting 88mph.
 In this use case, however, the TCD cannot know if or when a speed of 88mph is actually be reached and therefore not inform other props 5 seconds ahead.
 If this options is unchecked, as a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displayment sequence actually starts.
 As this certainly is undesirable, the option should be checked and your HA/MQTT devices should be configured to understand the enhanced TIMETRAVEL commands.

 For detailed timing information, see [here](AddOns.md#synchronized-time-travel-through-hamqtt).

+##### &#9193; Publish Music Player status to bttf/tcd/mpstatus

+This option enables the Music Player's backchannel.
+The backchannel carries feedback and status information on the Music Player which can be used to comfortably remote-control the TCD's Music Player through HomeAssistant/MQTT.

+This option should be left unchecked if not used.

+Backchannel data is sent to _bttf/tcd/mpstatus_ on every change.
+It can also be triggered at any point by sending __MP_REQSTATUS__ to _bttf/tcd/cmd_.

+The data published on the backchannel is a JSON object, containing the following keys:
+- __S__: State. _Value_ can be "P" for playing, "I" for idle, and "O" for off/busy.
+In 'off' state, the TCD does not take commands.
+- __C__: Current track. _Value_ is an unsigned integer >= 0 as a string.
+- __F__: First track.
+This tells the remote control where to start counting track numbers. _Value_ is always 0 (zero) as a string.
+- __L__: Last track.
+This tells the remote control the last and highest possible track number. _Value_ is an unsigned integer >= 0 and <= 999 as a string.
+- __V__: Volume.
+This is an integer as a string.
+If -1, volume control is unavailable.
+Otherwise 0-100.
+- __SH__: Shuffle.
+This is an integer as a string, either "0" for 'off', or "1" for 'on'.

+Example: __{"S":"I","C":"1","V":"20","F":"0","L":"67","SH":"0"}__

+The backchannel is used/required by the upcoming A10001986 [Lou's Cafe Jukebox](https://jb.out-a-ti.me).

 ##### &#9193; HA controls Fake-Power at startup